olastor/age-plugin-fido2-hmac/SPEC.md

 3. Generate a random 12 byte `nonce`.
 4. Encrypt the file key provided by age with ChaCha20Poly1305, using `hmac-secret` as key and the previously generated `nonce`.

-The resulting ciphertext is passed to age together with the salt and nonce.
+The resulting ciphertext is passed to age in the stanza.

 ### Decryption